-This super stack will maximise your fat burning and minimise your muscle loss.
+This combo will maximise your fat burning and minimise your muscle loss.
 It will also help you keto-adapt quicker.

-STEP 4: Consume AMINO SWITCH™ – When you return from your exercise we recommend this extra serve of EAA’s to assist with recovery and reduce muscle breakdown.
+Step 4: Consume Essential Amino Acids (EAA's) – When you return from your exercise we recommend a serve of EAA’s to assist with recovery and reduce muscle breakdown.

-STEP 5: Break the fast – Normally this would be breakfast.
+Step 5: Break the fast – Normally this would be breakfast.
 However, it will be at either 11am or 12pm depending upon the time of your last meal the night before.
 This meal may contain a balance of Protein, Carbohydrates and Fats.
 With the calories (not the grams) split between Protein (30%), Carbohydrates (30%) and Fats (40%).
 You may also want to add a super food greens, probiotic and digestive enzymes (a combo of all three is best) with this first meal.
 This will boost its micro nutrient levels and digestibility.

-We hope this guide has been helpful and you (like many others) reap the many benefits of Intermittent Feasting (IF).
+We hope this guide has been helpful and you (like many others) reap the many benefits of Intermittent Fasting (IF).

 Disclaimer: The above article is merely a guide and is in no way a recommendation or a treatment protocol for any health conditions or diseases.
 You should always consult with a qualified health care provider before changing your supplement, training or nutritional strategy.
 Supplementation should not be attempted by pregnant or breastfeeding women, anyone on prescription medication or children under the age of 15 unless advised by your qualified health care provider.